Yoav666s/dnd-wiki/collections/_spells/nornfeld/9th-level/delirium.md

   - The target has disadvantage on Intelligence checks
   - The target can't speak or write clearly, nor provide Verbal components for spells
   - The target doesn't understand any spoken or written language
-  - The target can't take any of its actions to attack
+  - The target can't make attacks

   If you concentrate on this spell for the full duration, it lasts until dispelled.
 A greater restoration, heal, or wish spell cast on the target ends the effects of this spell.
 excerpt: "One humanoid you choose must succeed on an Intelligence saving throw or become delirious for the duration."